mongodb/mongo-scala-driver/docs/reference/content/getting-started/quick-tour-case-classes.md

 ```

 {{% note %}}
-You'll notice in the companion object we automatically assign a `_id` when creating new instances that don't include it.
-The `_id` is the
+You'll notice in the companion object the apply method can automatically assign a `_id` when creating new instances that don't include it.
-primary key for a document, so by having a `_id` field in the case class it allows access to the primary key.
+In MongoDB the `_id` field represents the primary key for a document, so by having a `_id` field in the case class it allows access to the
+primary key.
 {{% /note %}}

 ## Configuring case classes

-Then when using `Person` with our collection we must have a `Codec` that can convert it to and from `BSON`.
-The `bson` package provides
+Then when using `Person` with a collection, there must be a `Codec` that can convert it to and from `BSON`.
+The
-macros that automatically generate a codec at compile time.
-In the following example we create a new `CodecRegistry` that includes a
+`org.mongodb.scala.bson.codecs.Macros` companion object provides macros that can automatically generate a codec for case classes at compile
-codec for the `Person` case class:
+time.
+In the following example we create a new `CodecRegistry` that includes a codec for the `Person` case class:

 ```scala